Inflectra/rapise-documentation/docs/Manuals/kb.md

 # Knowledge Base

 We update this list regularly.
-For the most ecent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)
+For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

 ## Topics